 What once was a simple, one-solution, professionally applied product has morphed into possibly the most convoluted and confusion car care segment in history.
 Ceramic Coatings come in multiple grades, types, application techniques, and strength.

-Spray on Coatings can range from Teflon-based sprays (which makes paint look shiny, slippery, and wet – but doesn’t protect against exposure very well) to SiO2 Infused sprays (which lasts longer, and provides a thin layer of protection, to the nano ceramic coating (highly-concentrated formulas that last up to 5 years).
+Spray on Coatings can range from Teflon-based sprays (which makes paint look shiny, slippery, and wet – but doesn’t protect against exposure very well) to SiO2 Infused sprays (which lasts longer, and provides a thin layer of protection, to the nano ceramic coating (highly-concentrated formulas that last anywhere from 2 to 5 years).

 The nano ceramic coating delivers unparalleled protection and shine on a permanent basis.
 Sure, it takes a little bit longer to apply, and costs a little bit more, but will pay for itself quickly compared to waxes.